konsumer/dkart/README.md

 An open-hardware and software Gameboy flash-cart and hardware peripheral framework

 ## Hardware

 The hardware is based on the [AT90USB1287](http://www.atmel.com/devices/at90usb1287.aspx) which is the same chip used on the [Teensy++ 2.0](http://www.pjrc.com/teensy/.)
 16 I/O pins are put into a header, for expansion use, and the gameboy sound-pin is also pulled out.

 ## Firmware

 The firmware runs on the [AT90USB1287](http://www.atmel.com/Images/8271S.pdf) to emulate ROM/RAM reading/writing data to a microSD card formatted FAT32.
-It can be edited in reg Arduino IDE.
+It can be edited in Arduino IDE.

 ## Software

 A menu runs on the Gameboy to choose the current ROM/RAM.
+When a ROM is chosen, the gameboy reboots using that ROM/RAM.

 To compile, run